 The frugal traveler can cut loose here and live in nice hotels and eat in decent restaurants.

-2. The climat is much better
+2. The climate is Good

-Now i am enjoying a warm house, which help me to be more productive and do more.
-I can sit until late working without feeling cold at all and i feel much more comfortable.
+The cold was passing through the bones and there was no way to get and stay warm the whole night.
+Now I am enjoying a warm house, which helps me to be more productive and do more.
+I can sit until late working without feeling cold at all and I feel much more comfortable.